Travelers on JetBlue, American Airlines impacted by computer glitch

 The ticketing and reservation system used by American Airlines, JetBlue Airways and other airlines was slowed by a "technical issue" Tuesday.

-The glitch came from the booking system made by Sabre, and affected travelers across the country, according to statements from the airlines.
+The glitch came from the booking system made by Southlake, Texas-based Sabre, and affected travelers across the country, according to statements from the airlines.

 "Sabre is currently experiencing a technical issue that is impacting multiple carriers, including American Airlines," the Fort Worth, Texas-based carrier said.
 "Sabre is working to resolve the issue as quickly as possible, and we apologize to our customers for the inconvenience.”